 At 40 meters (approximately 131 feet) long, the Banque Populaire V (Spindrift 2) is considered the biggest racing trimaran sailboat in the world.
 It holds a lot of records.

 For example, it’s the fastest boat to cross the North Atlantic (New York City-Lizard Point) with an average speed of 33.41 knots (38.45 mph).

 The IDEC 3 or Groupama 3 is another sailing trimaran.
 From 2007 to 2009, it was able to hold the transatlantic record.
 It was also a Jules Verne Trophy holder (2010).
 The ten-man crew was able to sail around the world within 48 days at a speed of 18.76 knots (21.59 mph).

 On May 2009, it traveled the Trans-Mediterranean at an average speed of 26.04 knots (29.97 mph).

 The GC32 Version 2 is a hydrofoiling catamaran made of carbon fiber, and it was designed by Dr. Martin Fischer and manufactured by the Dubai-based Premier Composite Technologies (PCT).

 The speed of sailboats greatly varies.
-There are many factors that make up the average speed and top speed, such as the materials, design, hull type, length size, environmental conditions, the operators’ skills and experience, techniques, and tuning, among others.
+Many factors make up the average speed and top speed.
+These factors include the materials, design, hull type, length size, environmental conditions, operator skills, and experience, including techniques and tuning.